 sensitivities most often present themselves as itchy, red skin irritations.
 Coughing that doesn’t subside may be another sign of a reaction.
 If you have an ongoing cough after switching to e-cigs, we recommend contacting a medical professional to rule out PG sensitivity.

 Clearing Your Lungs: The Smoker’s Flu

-If you’ve given up tobacco cigarettes completely in favor of electronic cigarettes, your lungs are going to thank you, but first they will alarm you by purging all of the tar, mucus and other contaminates that they have accumulated due to your smoking habit.
-You may feel disgusting during the process, which can take a month or longer, but try to think of each coughing fit as a makeover of sorts for your lungs.
+If you’ve given up tobacco cigarettes completely in favor of electronic cigarettes, your lungs are going to thank you.
+They’ll start by purging all of the tar, mucus and other “gunk” that they have accumulated due to your smoking habit.
+You may feel disgusting during the month-long process, but try to think of each cough as clean-out for your lungs.
 This is what is known as the “Smoker’s Flu”, as mentioned above.
 Much like combatting the common flu, drinking plenty of fluids can help speed up the process.

-If you’re having any issues adjusting to electronic cigarettes, check out the helpful e-cigarette FAQ section on our website, or contact our award-winning customer support team and they will be more than happy to answer any questions you may have about electronic cigarettes.
-At White Cloud, we are dedicated to helping new e-cig users find the right products and nicotine strengths for an ideal vaping experience.
+If you’re having any issues adjusting to electronic cigarettes, check out the helpful e-cigarette FAQ section on our website.
+Feel free to contact our award-winning customer support team and they will be more than happy to answer any questions you may have about electronic cigarettes.
+At White Cloud, our goal is to help new e-cig users find the right products for an ideal vaping experience.